sandalsoft/SSXboxLeaders/README.md

 ### Objective-C wrapper for XboxLeaders.com API

 SSXboxLeaders is an Objective-C class that wraps the xboxleaders.com API for easier use in IOS projects.

-So far only the profile functionality has been implemented
+There is a demo app included to show basic functionality of the library.
+It's junk, with no error checking or GUI updates, but it works.

 ## Example
 ``` objective-c